ashdavies/talks/2019-09-10-navigation-and-the-single-activity/android-navigation-component.md

 ![75%](starting-activity.png)

+^ But this is just moving from one activity to the next?

+^ What makes navigation so confusing?

-^ Started with activities, Android level component
+^ Android Framework components

-^ like content providers, services and broadcast receivers
+^ Activity, content providers, services and broadcast receivers

 ---